 Test anxiety is a common experience for many college students, but it can significantly impact academic performance and overall well-being.
 Eye Movement Desensitization and Reprocessing (EMDR) is a therapeutic technique that has shown promise in treating various mental health conditions, including test anxiety.
-This blog post will explore how EMDR can help reduce test anxiety and improve academic performance, specifically focusing on standardized tests such as the MCAT, LSAT, SAT, ACT, GRE, and GMAT.
+This blog post will explore how EMDR can help reduce it and improve academic performance, specifically focusing on standardized tests such as the MCAT, LSAT, SAT, ACT, GRE, and GMAT.

 Understanding Test Anxiety

-Test anxiety is a type of performance anxiety that can manifest in physical symptoms like sweating, trembling, and rapid heartbeat, as well as cognitive symptoms such as difficulty concentrating and negative thoughts.
+It is a type of performance anxiety that can manifest in physical symptoms like sweating, trembling, and rapid heartbeat, as well as cognitive symptoms such as difficulty concentrating and negative thoughts.
 These symptoms can interfere with a student’s ability to perform well on exams, leading to decreased self-esteem and academic difficulties.

 How EMDR Works